bpleines/ansible-infoblox/README.md

 Note: Restoring the snapshot is currently a manual step but I hope to have automation here soon too.

 A final playbook requires a second configured Infoblox instance.
 It provisions the second instance as a gridmaster candidate assuming nios_provider as the gridmaster.
-It requires 4 variables to be defined: 1) master_candidate_name, 2) master_candidate_address, 3) master_candidate_gateway, 4) master_candidate_subnet_mask
+It requires 4 variables to be defined:
+1. master_candidate_name
+2. master_candidate_address
+3. master_candidate_gateway
+4. master_candidate_subnet_mask
 ```
 ansible-playbook provision_gridmaster_candidate.yml -e 'master_candidate_name=gmc.ansible.local master_candidate_address=192.168.2.2 master_candidate_gateway=192.168.2.254 master_candidate_subnet_mask=255.255.255.0'
 ```